mninc/automatic-v2/README.md

 Written entirely by me - hit me up on discord `manic#5170` or on my [steam profile](http://steamcommunity.com/id/manic_/)

 Thanks to [Steam](http://store.steampowered.com) and [backpack.tf](http://www.backpack.tf) for their services and to [this library](https://github.com/Zwork101/steam-trade) by zwork for the main trading interface.

+## OSX notes
+After installing python you may need to run `/Applications/Python\ 3.6/Install\ Certificates.command` if an error occurs.

+## Windows notes
+You may need to install the [Visual C++ build tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) if an error occurs.